quanddoan/Projects/3. Add and Configure Winodws Server services/README.md

 ![forwarders](Images/dns-forwarder.jpg)

 5. Our DNS server will now forward DNS queries to the forwarder addresses, which will resolve URL to IP addresses for us.
 Verify that Internet access is available.

+## Create User account
+1. In Server Manager, select *Tools* then *Activie Directory Users and Computers*

+2. Under the domain name, right-click on *Users*, go to *New* -> User

+3. In the newly opened window, fill in user's first and last name and logon name.
+Click *Next*

+4. Enter the account password and select options for this password:
+- User must change password at next logon
+- User can not change password
+- Password never expire
+- Account is disabled
+The options are self-explantory.
+For me, I only enable *Password never expire* for simplicity.
+Click *Next*

+5. Review user account and finish.